FAQ's: Your Questions Answered

 2) The baby must be born alive and in a hospital;

-4) The baby must have suffered an injury to the brain or spinal cord caused by oxygen deprivation or mechanical injury;
+4) The baby suffered an injury to the brain or spinal cord caused by oxygen deprivation or mechanical injury;

-5) The injury must have occurred during labor, during delivery, or during resuscitation right after birth; and
+5) The injury occurred either during labor, delivery, or during resuscitation right after birth; and

 6) The baby’s injury must include severe and permanent physical AND mental impairments (or death).